Rapid-Application-Development-JS/InfinityList/README.md

 * Cross browser compatible;
 * Tested on different devices and platforms;
 * High performance, on the par and faster than other libraries;
-* Can be used as library with declarative options and as WebComponent;
-* Has fast and stable scroll events using JavaScript callbacks for everything;
-* Has callback on lot of events like pointer down, scroll, fling, scroll beyond the borders etc.;
-* Highly customizable.
-Scrollbar customizable too.

 ## Install